Infinity Primus vs. Reference

 Features

-Due to their superb sound and competitive pricing, Infinity Reference Ref-6530cx is one of the most popular Infinity speakers available in the market.
-These speakers feature ¾” textile dome edge-driven tweeters with an adjustable tweeter output level control for full high-frequency optimization depending on the listener’s preference.
+Because of their superb sound and competitive pricing, Infinity Reference Ref-6530cx is one of the most popular Infinity speakers available.
+These speakers feature ¾” textile dome edge-driven tweeters with an adjustable tweeter output level control for full high-frequency optimization, depending on the listener’s preference.

-They also contain two Infinity Plus One polypropylene woofers with more cone surface area, ideal for enhanced bass output, and increased midrange performance.
-The woofers consist of hi-roll butyl rubber surrounds to ensure that you enjoy powerful audio waves as you tackle every mile.
+They also contain two Infinity Plus One polypropylene woofers with more cone surface area, ideal for enhanced bass output and increased midrange performance.
+The woofers consist of hi-roll butyl rubber surrounds to ensure you enjoy powerful audio waves as you tackle every mile.

-More so, you can power these speakers with up to 90 watts RMS and 270 watts Peak Power, meaning they can work well with an aftermarket of factory stereos, or an external amplifier.
-These 3-ohm speakers combine with your car’s speaker wire to deliver actual 4-ohm impedance, allowing you to get a little more volume from your audio system.
+More so, you can power these speakers with up to 90 watts RMS and 270 watts Peak Power, meaning they can work well with aftermarket of factory stereos or an external amplifier.
+These 3-ohm speakers combine with your car’s speaker wire to deliver an actual 4-ohm impedance, allowing you to get a little more volume from your audio system.

 Pros